Srikanth is passionate about helping people improve their quality of life.

 Results of the study were published in The Journal of Neuroscience.

-Other factors that may contribute to the development of ADHD include being born prematurely and brain injury.
+Another factor that may contribute to the development of ADHD is brain injury.

 Inattention, impulsivity and hyperactivity are the core symptoms of ADHD.
 A person with this condition:

 - finds it difficult to pay attention

 - is unable to follow through on instructions

 - is forgetful

 “I got diagnosed at 25, and every little thing started to make sense.
 You finally realise why you did the things you did,” said Sai Priya, a 27-year-old sales professional.